lloricode/lumen-boilerplate/readme.md

 ```

 ### 4. Composer
-Lumen/Dingo boilerplate dependencies are managed through the [PHP Composer tool](https://getcomposer.org/).
+Lumen boilerplate dependencies are managed through the [PHP Composer tool](https://getcomposer.org/).
 Install the depencencies by navigating into your project in terminal and typing this command:
 ```bash
 composer install
 ```